LukeLR/prometheus_smart_exporter/README.rst

      --timeout TIMEOUT     Time in seconds to wait between connections.
 Defaults to infinity.
-     --ignore IGNORE       Ignore drives matching pattern, ex ``--ignore "sda,sdb" will skip running ``smartctl`` commands on /dev/sda and /dev/sdb useful for devices where smartctl is not upported (e.g. Odroid on a microSD card)
+     --ignore IGNORE       Ignore drives matching pattern, ex ``--ignore "sda,sdb" will skip running smartctl commands on /dev/sda and /dev/sdb useful for devices/disks where smartctl is not upported (e.g. Odroid on a microSD card)
      -v